percona/pmm/docs/setting-up/client/aws.md

 2. On the *Add permissions* page, click *Attach existing policies directly*.

-3. Using the *Filter*, locate the policy with the required permissions (such as *AmazonRDSforPMMPolicy*).
+3. Using the *Filter*, locate the policy with the required permissions (such as `AmazonRDSforPMMPolicy`).

-4. Select a checkbox next to the name of the policy and click *Review*.
+4. Select a check-box next to the name of the policy and click *Review*.

 5. The selected policy appears on the *Permissions summary* page.
 Click *Add permissions*.

-The *AmazonRDSforPMMPolicy* is now added to your IAM user.
+The `AmazonRDSforPMMPolicy` is now added to your IAM user.

 ![image](../../_images/aws.iam.add-permissions.png)